Here are 7 tips to help you improve your blogging results.

 Blog Tip 7: Play the long game

-Even if you are doing everything correctly, it takes time for you to attract (and keep re-earning), the attention of a sizeable readership.
+Even if you are doing everything correctly, it takes time for you to attract (and keep re-earning), the attention of a sizeable, growing readership.
+Business blogging is not an overnight success proposition, so play the long game.